Author:

 While QAPI: The Healthcare Compliance Simulator might be fictional, the pain points it represents are devastatingly real.
 Healthcare professionals spend countless hours manually reviewing patient interactions, documentation, and AI-generated content, often working under impossible deadlines with limited resources.

-The "game" mechanics—burnout, time pressure, missed violations, and random crises—mirror the daily reality of compliance teams across the healthcare industry.
+The mechanics—burnout, time pressure, missed violations, whistleblowers, and random crises—mirror the daily reality of compliance teams across the healthcare industry.
 The difference is that in real healthcare, the stakes aren't game over screens and restart buttons.
 They're patient safety, regulatory penalties, and the professional reputation of entire organizations.

 But here's the good news: unlike our fictional nightmare game, the real world of healthcare compliance doesn't have to be played on impossible difficulty.